blueBlue0102/blue_Imgur/README.md

 $ npx webpack
 ```

 ## Features

 - Upload image via:
   - Click Upload Button
   - Drag and Drop the File
   - Paste From Clipboard
-- Click image preview to copy the URL of data
+- Click image preview to copy the URL of file
-- (Not yet) Account System
+- Account System:
+  - Login via Google OAuth2
+  - Guest can only upload 3 file